 10 Things You Need to Know about the City of High Point

-Not only does High Point play home to the world’s largest furniture store, which features a dresser as tall as the building, the city is also home to the High Point Furniture Market.
-Known to many as “market,” the semiannual home furnishings industry trade show is the largest in the world.
-Twice a year, market brings 75,000 vendors and visitors from 100 countries to the city of High Point.
-More than 2,000 exhibitors show their products in 11.5 million square feet of showroom space in 180 buildings throughout the city.
+High Point boasts more than 100 furniture stores and outlets in the area, including the world's largest, Furnitureland South, featuring an impressive 85 foot tall highboy.
+The city is also home to the bi-annual High Point Furniture Market, the largest wholesale home furnishings trade show in the world.
+Twice a year, market attracts 75,000 vendors and visitors from more than 100 countries to High Point.
+More than 2,000 exhibitors unveil new product in 11.5 million square feet of showroom space in 180 buildings throughout the city.
 It’s a global meeting of furniture professionals that’s been happening since 1909.

 It also presents a specific advantage to HPU students who gain experience at the showrooms twice per year.
 Students across the board – not just interior design and visual merchandising design majors – appreciate the hands-on experience and unparalleled networking opportunities it offers.
 And it all happens in their backyard.